 We have been requested by a customer to defend it from purported class action lawsuits filed against it in Florida, Louisiana, Texas, Illinois and New Jersey.
 The Florida claim was denied class action status, and all appeals have been denied.
 We had previously been dismissed as a defendant from the Louisiana litigation, and this case was denied class action status in March 2004.
+The Illinois case and the Texas case were recently dismissed without prejudice, although the plaintiff may choose to appeal or refile.
 The remaining complaints do not allege personal injury or property damage.
 As previously stated, our vendors believe and scientific studies support the fact that CCA treated lumber poses no unreasonable risks, and we intend to vigorously defend this position.
 While our customer has charged us for certain expenses incurred in the defense of these claims, we have not formally accepted liability of these costs.

-We believe the remaining claims are unsubstantiated by current facts and therefore have not accrued for any potential loss related to the contingencies above.
+We believe that based on current facts, the remaining claims are unsubstantiated.
+Therefore, we have not accrued for any potential loss related to the contingencies above.
 However, potential liabilities of this nature are not conducive to precise estimates and are subject to change.
 To the extent we are required to defend these actions, we intend to do so vigorously.

-In addition, on June 26, 2004, we were parties either as plaintiff or a defendant to a number of lawsuits and claims arising through the normal course of our business.
+In addition, on September 25, 2004, we were parties either as plaintiff or a defendant to a number of lawsuits and claims arising through the normal course of our business.
 In the opinion of management, our consolidated financial statements will not be materially affected by the outcome of these contingencies and claims.

-On June 26, 2004, we had outstanding purchase commitments on capital projects of approximately \$5.5 million.
+On September 25, 2004, we had outstanding purchase commitments on capital projects of approximately $$9.7\ \text{million}.$